eBookingServices/mysql-lited/README.md

 - supports all MySQL types with conversion from/to D native types
 - results can be  retrieved through a flexible and efficient callback interface
 - socket type is a template parameter - currently only a vibesocket is implemented
-- only the binary protocol is supported
+- both the text and the binary protocol are supported

 ## example